Stability-AI/StableSwarmUI/README.md

 # Motivations

 The "Swarm" name is in reference to the original key function of the UI: enabling a 'swarm' of GPUs to all generate images for the same user at once (especially for large grid generations).
+This is just the feature that inspired the name and not the end all of what Swarm is.

+The overall goal of StableSwarmUI is to a be full-featured one-stop-shop for all things Stable Diffusion.

 See [the motivations document](/docs/Motivations.md) for motivations on technical choices.